How many electrons does an atom of each of the following elements... | Channels for Pearson+

 Textbook QuestionTextbook Question

 How many electrons does an atom of each of the following elements need to gain to achieve a noble gas configuration?
-By gaining that many electrons, which noble gas configuration is achieved? (a) Oxygen
+By gaining that many electrons, which noble gas configuration is achieved? (c) Phosphorus

 Verified Solution